 The problem stems from the fuel system, which is not something you want to get wrong.
-Unfortunately, in this case, Peugeot has.
+Unfortunately, in this case, Peugeot has had an issue.

-The company says that a sheath that surrounds the fuel pipe can rub a bit too much during driving, and this causes friction.
+The company says that an aerodynamic sheath that surrounds the 3008 fuel pipe can rub a bit too much during driving, and this causes friction.

-In some circumstances, with enough friction, it can actually create a fuel leak.
+In some circumstances, with enough friction, this rubbing action against the sheath can actually create a fuel leak.

 Imagine a fuel leak under the car, while you’re stopped at a set of traffic lights – the fuel leaking onto hot parts – not pretty indeed.
-In fact, the company says it could actually ignite, which is why it has created this recall.
+In fact, the company says it could actually ignite, creating the perfect conditions for a car fire, which is why it has created this recall.